learn-with-me/recipes/src/Slow Cooker/taco-enchilada-chicken.md

 ## Ingredients

-* Chicken breasts
+* 4 Chicken breasts
-* 1 pack of taco seasoning mix
+* 1 pack of taco seasoning mix (use Ortega or any other brand)
-* 1 can red enchilada sauce
+* 1 10oz can red enchilada sauce
 * Optional Ingredients
 * Optional Toppings
     * Blended cottage cheese

+> Note: use liquid wisely if you're looking for drier consistency.
+I used 19 oz can, and couldn't make my burritos, while the taste was still good.
+I wouldn't replace enchilada sauce with anything, for now.

 ## Process